-- 2 Onshore wind power generation is subject to natural variations in wind speed and - the amount of electricity generated is difficult to forecast.
-Wind power generation is - 4 highly variable on time scales of seconds to minutes, requiring the electric system to - 5 have additional highly-responsive capacity reserves to maintain system reliability - and security.
-The natural variability in wind power generation also makes it difficult to - 7 predict wind in the hour- to day-ahead time frame, resulting in the need to set aside - 8 system flexibility in order to address variations in wind power generation.
-These - 9 requirements for system reserves and flexibility have cost implications that are - specific to wind power generation, and hence are captured through a wind - integration cost adjustment.
+Onshore wind power generation is subject to natural variations in wind speed and 2 the amount of electricity generated is difficult to forecast.
+Wind power generation is 3 highly variable on timescales of seconds to minutes, requiring the electric system to 4 have additional highly-responsive capacity reserves to maintain system reliability 5 and security.
+The natural variability in wind power generation also makes it difficult to 6 predict wind in the hour- to day-ahead timeframe, resulting in the need to set aside 7 system flexibility in order to address variations in wind power generation in this time 8 frame.
+These requirements for system reserves and flexibility have cost implications 9 that are specific to wind power generation31, and hence are captured through a wind 10

-Other renewable resources, such as solar and wave, are also highly variable in the short-term timescales.
+31 Other renewable resources, such as solar and wave, are also highly variable in the short-term timescales.
 However, because they are not expected to participate or be selected in future acquisition processes in a significant manner, their integration costs have not been specifically estimated.
-The variability of run-of-river generation is largely contained within the monthly/seasonal time frame, which is captured in the IRP modeling tools.
+The variability of run-of-river generation is largely contained within the monthly/seasonal timeframe, which is captured in the IRP modeling tools.